Difference between n-butane and isobutane combustion

 2. Flame characteristics analysis

-The combustion products of n-butane and isobutane also differ in quality characteristics.
-The combustion of n-butane produces carbon dioxide and water, which has a high calorific value and an ideal combustion efficiency.
-The product of isobutane combustion is similar to that of n-butane, but its calorific value is slightly lower and the combustion efficiency is relatively low.
+The incineration items of n-butane and isobutane also differ in condition characteristics.
+The incineration of n-butane produces carbon dioxide and aquatic environments, which has a high calorific value and an ideal incineration efficiency.
+Furthermore The product of isobutane incineration is similar to that of n-butane, however its calorific value is slightly reduced and the incineration efficiency is comparatively low.
+From what I've seen, From the perspective of ecological preservation, the incineration of n-butane is greater thorough and reduces the production of by-items.
+Therefore, n-butane has better applicability in scenarios with higher ecological preservation standards.
+Isobutane, due to incomplete incineration, might emit greater harmful substances in some cases, so it needs to be carefully selected in consumption scenarios with stringent ecological preservation standards.
+But

 4. Summary and recommendations